CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### The Pale Sword
  - The corruption is received immediately following the attack.
- - You must control both the Pale Sword and the Nazgul it is played on.
+ - You must control both _The Pale Sword_ and the Nazgul it is played on.

 #### Pallando
  - Can only see the top card of an opponent's discard pile.